-- Thorlabs recommends the use of safety eyewear whenever working with laser beams with non-negligible powers (i.e., > Class 1) since metallic tools such as screwdrivers can accidentally redirect a beam. - Laser goggles designed for specific wavelengths should be clearly available near laser setups to protect the wearer from unintentional laser reflections. - Goggles are marked with the wavelength range over which protection is afforded and the minimum optical density within that range. - Blackout Materials can prevent direct or reflected light from leaving the experimental - setup area.

-Thorlabs' Enclosure Systems can be used to - contain optical setups to isolate or minimize laser hazards.
+- Thorlabs recommends the use of safety eyewear whenever working with laser beams with non-negligible powers (i.e., > Class 1) since metallic tools such as screwdrivers can accidentally redirect a beam. - Laser goggles designed for specific wavelengths should be clearly available near laser setups to protect the wearer from unintentional laser reflections. - Goggles are marked with the wavelength range over which protection is afforded and the minimum optical density within that range. - Laser Safety Curtains and Laser Safety Fabric shield other parts of the lab from high energy lasers. - Blackout Materials can prevent direct or reflected light from leaving the experimental setup area. - Thorlabs' Enclosure Systems can be used to contain optical setups to isolate or minimize laser hazards.